cake-contrib/Cake.Paket/docs/manual/Cake.Paket.md

 1. Set the ToolPath in the cake script e.g. `new PaketPackSettings{ToolPath=".\.paket"}`
 2. Add the flag *--paket* to *Cake.exe* e.g. `Cake.exe --paket=.\.paket`
 3. Set the PAKET enviornment variable before calling *Cake.exe* e.g. `ENV:PAKET=.\.paket` or `export PAKET=./.paket`

+## API

+API documentation for *Cake.Paket* can be found on [Cake's](http://cakebuild.net/) website.
+Alternativly, see our API documentation by clicking on the API hyperlink in the navigation bar at the top of the page.